cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 - CTRL-click on the `cloug.gov common` context and run the `Spider` scan.
 This takes a little less than an hour.

-- After the `Spider` scan is complete, again CTRL-click on the `cloug.gov common` context and this time run the `Active Scan`.
+- After the `Spider` scan is complete, again CTRL-click on the `cloud.gov common` context and this time run the `Active Scan`.
 This takes at least 4-5 hours, minimum.

 - After both scans are complete, export the results as both XML and HTML from the `Reports` menu.
 Name the files according to `YYYYMMDD-ZAP.xml/html`.